 Seven things schools need to know about consent

-Consent that is not freely given will be invalid under the GDPR.
-This means that a data subject (the individual to whom the personal data relates) must be able to refuse their consent without being penalised and must be able to withdraw their consent at any time.
+Consent that is not freely given is invalid under the GDPR.
+This means that a data subject must be able to refuse their consent without being penalised and must be able to withdraw their consent at any time.